12.5 Critiquing past students' reports 4

-The extracts below are from an actual student Project Report.
+The extracts below (including typos) are from an actual student Project Report.
 Critique these extracts, and suggest better ways of communicating the information.

 From a study comparing how well sports-playing students can estimate distance compared to non-sports-playing students: